MrMikey59/Kindle-Book-List/README.md

 [![From Choose Another App](https://github.com/MrMikey59/Kindle-Book-List/blob/main/TSVOpenWith2.png)](https://github.com/MrMikey59/Kindle-Book-List/blob/main/TSVOpenWith2.png)

 Note: I recommend not making it a permanent change because you can review the file in NotePad the way it is...and import to a spreadsheet when you are ready.

+# Using the Kindle Directory Small or Medium for ASIN's

+After copying the small directory to my desktop, I used [Karen' Print Directory](http://www.karenware.com/) to create a text file of the file names.
+I deleted most of the header created by Karen's PD but left the odd names for you to review.
+The file [DirPrntInfo.txt](https://github.com/MrMikey59/Kindle-Book-List/blob/main/DirPrnInfo.txt) is available for your underhood review.
+Now, with a list od ASINs, you can use some of the other GIT projects to acquire details about the books.
+With >10000 books, this may be an easier way to get the data than the previously tested ideas above.